-Sl.
-Case Description Participant Description Relationship Description Field Protocol No. 1.
-Women Menstrual Hygiene Program at West Bengal was analyzed.
-Women from 20-30 years of age Theatre performance to connect the Female for bringing social change.
-Personal and community level connections were observed.
-Interview was conducted with the participants attended the theatre performance to understand their experience, motive, process, learning and outcome of the event.
-Investigation looked beyond the initial impression.
-Flexible and opportunistic data
+SI.
+Case Description Participant Description Relationship Description Field Protocol

+No.

+1. Women Menstrual Women from 20-30 Theatre performance to Interview was

+Hygiene Program at years of age connect the Female for conducted with the

+West Bengal was bringing social change. participants attended

+analyzed.
+Personal and community the theatre performance

+level connections were to understand their

+observed. experience, motive,

+process, learning and

+outcome of the event.

+Investigation looked

+beyond the initial

+impression.
+Flexible

+and opportunistic data

 collection.

 2. Psycho-social project Residents of Kashmir To reintroduce traditional to develop clarity and

 in Ganderbal Block and the theatre artists in folk forms (Bhand Pather) justification

 in Kashmir to reduce Wathura (Budgam for reducing the

 the stress levels District) and several psychosocial anxiety in before using each

 among the people other theatre groups persons and their societies. source of evidence

 living in Kashmir participated in this effort.

 caused by the Interview was

 prevailing conflict in conducted to develop

 this region clarity of the tool, 'Band

-uns region Pather'- folk theatre of
+this region Pather'- folk theatre of

 Kashmir and

 justification of the

 event attended.